 - Badass Normal: For a guy who has no magic and no overt divine powers until he gets the Dragonlance, Huma can throw it down with the best of them.
-When he gets attacked by five enemy soldiers while he's already weak and wounded, he attacks with only his sword until after they're all dead.
+When he gets attacked by five enemy soldiers and several dreadwolves while he's already weak and wounded, he fights back with only his sword until he's surrounded by corpses.

-- Breath Weapon: According to Gwyneth, all dragons "except for the cowardly White" can breathe fire, but it takes a huge toll on dragons that aren't Red or Gold to do so.
+- Breath Weapon: According to the Silver Dragon, all dragons "except for the cowardly White" can breathe fire, but it takes a huge toll on dragons that aren't Red or Gold to do so.

-- Canis Major: Direwolves, enormous wolves with their skin flayed off that can talk like humans.
+- Canis Major: Dreadwolves, enormous undead wolves with their skin flayed off that can talk like humans.
 Sweet dreams

 - The Chosen One: Played with in that Huma he wasn't the first to undergo the tests to become Paladine's champion, but he was the first who truly cared about the people of Krynn enough to win them.